heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 * Tenant

-A logically isolated entity within a Workload Platform that represents a distinct organizational or administrative boundary.
+A logically isolated entity within a Workload Platform that represents a distinct organizational or administrative boundary [OIPD].
 A Workload Platform may have a single Tenant, or multiple Tenants.
 The Tenant may contain Accounts managed by individuals, or may contain Accounts managed by an organization.

 # Architecture and Message Flow {#architecture-and-message-flow}